Who We Serve

 - ALS patients

 - Life-threatening Illness patients

 Participants can be any age and any experience level and there is no cost to them!
 Contact us to learn more.

 Kemp Lake Game Preserve is a unique environment that has been thoughtfully planned and built to allow disabled and handicapped individuals a complete outdoor experience.
 We host events for individuals, groups, and non-profits.
 Our events can include:

 Guided exploration in electric vehicles

-FALLEN OUTDOORS VETERAN GROUP
+FALLEN OUTDOORS: A VETERAN GROUP

-Around 35 doves were harvested by the participants who hit the migration just right.
+At this particular event, around 35 doves were harvested by the participants who hit the migration just right.
 4 days either way and the number would have been a lot less!
 Derek, Mark Lang and young Freddie Kemp managed the hunt.